-The performance of students in each course is evaluated in terms of Percentage of Marks (PM) with a provision for conversion to Grade Point (GP).
-The sum of the total performance in each semester will be rated by GPA while the continuous performance from the 2nd Semester onwards will be marked by OGPA.
+The performance of a student in each course is evaluated in terms of Percentage of Marks (PM) with a provision for conversion to Grade Point (GP).
+The sum of the total performance in each semester will be rated by GPA while the continuous performance from the 2^{nd} Semester onwards will be marked by OGPA.